LightJason/lightjason.github.io/content/news/2018-07-secondrelease.md

 ---
-title: "Preparing 2nd Release"
+title: "Preparing 2nd Release & Reorganizing Project"
 date: 2018-07-12T14:38:03+01:00
 categories: ["Project"]
 ---

-We are planning the second release and would like to announce new features in LightJason.
+We are currently planning the second release through which we have to reorganize large parts of the project, so some parts of the website may be broken.
+Furthermore we would like to announce new features especially in the area of machine learning in LightJason.

 <!--More-->